nelsyeung/PoGoTools/README.md

 i.e., it won't keep the user logged in.

 ## Features
-- List all Pokemon with their CP and IV.
+- List all Pokemon with their CP and IV
-- Sort the listed Pokemon by their real name, CP or IV.
+- Sort the listed Pokemon by their real name, CP or IV
-- Filter the list of Pokemon to a certain CP and IV.
+- Filter the list of Pokemon to a certain CP and IV
 - Transfer Pokemon based on your own criteria
+- List all your items
+- Recycle or trash items based on your own criteria

 ## Installation
 You need to have `Python` and `pip` installed on your computer.
 Please refer to other online